tefreeman/Sift/README.md

 - **Advanced Filtering and Sorting**: Provides robust client-side filtering and sorting mechanisms, offering users a highly customizable search experience.
 - **Local Caching Strategy**: Implements a local caching strategy using Loki.js to minimize backend costs and improve app performance.
 - **Geolocation Integration**: Seamlessly integrates geolocation services to provide real-time location-based recommendations.

-## Conclusion

-Sift is a comprehensive mobile web application designed to assist users in making healthier dietary choices by providing AI-powered calorie estimates and personalized recommendations.
-With its modular architecture, robust data management, and user-friendly design, Sift aims to be a valuable tool for anyone looking to manage their weight and improve their health.